 Start your day off with breakfast at McKay Cottage Restaurant or Jackson’s Corner, then grab a handcrafted cup of coffee at Thump Coffee.
 Take a stroll in Downtown Bend, ride a mountain bike along Phil’s Trail, or spend some time floating down the Deschutes River.
 In the afternoon, check out one of the 20+breweries located in Bend.
 The majority of these breweries have food as well and would make for a great lunch or dinner option.

-There’s a lot to do within the city limits and even more to do outside of them.
-Check out our Bend travel guide, featuring a full list of 25+ things to do in Bend.
+There’s a lot to do within the city limits and even more to do outside of them!
+Seriously, we love Bend so much.
+Check out our Bend travel guide, featuring a full list of 25+ exciting things to do in Bend.

 Exploring the Newberry Crater is a great way to learn about the geological history that helped make Central Oregon the beautiful place it is.
 Once you’re in the Newberry National Volcanic Monument area, visiting Lava Lands Visitors Center is a perfect way to get oriented before you head to Newberry Crater.
 Stop at Paulina Falls, an 80-foot double waterfall located only a short walk from your car.
 From there, check out Paulina Lake, a lake area complete with a lodge, restaurant, and watercraft rentals.